 Vasisthasana (4 Stages)

-- Purpose: To strengthen the paraspinal and other muscles of the convex side of the major (largest) curve
+- Purpose: To strengthen the paraspinal and other muscles of the convex side of the lumbar curve

 - Contraindications: Profound weakness, Hill-Sachs deformity, balance disorder, carpal tunnel syndrome at wrist on convex side.